Sam Smith Went To Seek Therapy After ‘Traumatic’ Sexual Experiences

 “It was mainly sexual.
 I didn’t really realize how awful they were until I started therapy and started to uproot some of that stuff,” he continued.

-Since the release of his debut album, In The Lonely Hour in 2014, Sam has gone on to achieve global success.
-The album topped the charts in the U.K., Australia, Ireland, New Zealand, and Sweden while peaking at No. 2 on the U.S. albums chart.
+Since the 2014 release of his debut album, In The Lonely Hour, Sam has gone on to achieve global success.
+The album topped the charts in the U.K., Australia, Ireland, New Zealand and Sweden while peaking at No. 2 on the U.S. albums chart.
 His second studio album, The Thrill Of It All, was released in 2017.
 It topped the charts around the globe again, but this time also in the U.S.

 Smith has had six U.K. No. 1 singles — “Money On My Mind,” “Stay With Me,” “Lay Me Down,” “Writing’s On The Wall,” “Too Good at Goodbyes,” and “Promises.”
-He has won three BRIT Awards — Critics’ Choice, British Breakthrough Act, and Global Success Award.
+He has won three BRIT Awards — Critics’ Choice, British Breakthrough Act and Global Success.

 His latest single is a collaboration with Normani titled “Dancing With A Stranger.”
-The single so far has peaked at No. 3 in the U.K. and No. 7 in the U.S.
+So far, the single has peaked at No. 3 in the U.K. and No. 7 in the U.S.